Transparency

 How to verify it yourself

-If you want the practical checks rather than the architecture, start with the checklist and then use the listed surfaces to inspect the details.
+If you want the practical checks rather than the architecture, start with the checklist and then use the listed surfaces to inspect the published contract, historical mint transactions, and repository artifacts.

 Quick verification checklist

-- Check the current contract address on this page before minting.
+1. Check the current contract address on this page against the explorer and repository references.

-- For the mint call, confirm to matches the published contract and value is 0.
+3. For historical mint calls, confirm to matches the published contract and value is 0.

-- Compare explorer details and repository artifacts when you want deeper assurance.
+6. Compare explorer details, trust notes, and repository artifacts when you want deeper assurance.

 Where each check lives